 It was Lance Armstrong’s interview.
 Long anticipated, long awaited, although by the time the cameras rolled most people knew what the basic content would be.
 The results felt scripted, as though he were reading from a teleprompter.
-He did little to win sympathy for his cause or explain his story.
-The clear PR winner was Oprah.
-It was her show.
-Her stage.
-She landed the interview and media around the world were pulling quotes or running clips from her exclusive interview.
-The interview began along these lines.
+Oprah was the clear PR winner.
+Still, perhaps the strangest thing about this week was the fact that the Lance Armstrong story made sense compared to the strange saga of the Manti Te’o girlfriend hoax.

 Tag Archive for ‘Oprah’

 Whereas traditional media is still as important as ever, you can now utilize it in a variety of ways.
 For example, as opposed to focusing solely on traditional media, you can target some specific media outlets and use those validating mainstream media hits to enhance your online media campaign.

 Recently ABC announced that is was canceling its long-running soap operas All My Children and One Life to Live and replacing them with two new one-hour daytime talk shows, The Revolution and The Chew.
 These two shows are just some of the more current offerings to an already crowded daytime lineup which will also include such newcomers as Anderson Cooper, Katie Couric, Rosie O’Donnell and Fran Dresher.
 Add them to such returning old guards such as Dr. Phil, Ellen The Dr. Oz Show, The Gayle King Show, The Talk, The View, Rachel Ray and Martha Stewart and you have a pretty full day of talk.
 So, if you’re an expert in your field, or someone who has written a book or have a service or product that fits one of the shows’ target markets; get ready to start pitching.